 Despite progress in accelerating closing cycle times and submission dates, further opportunities for improving the end-to-end account-to-report process remain.
 Hackett Group warns that the financial close marks the end of a process that goes on throughout the year and meaningful improvements require it to be addressed in a holistic way.
 The analyst highlights reconciliations and manual tasks as offering ample room for improvement.

-Hackett Group’s research also suggests that the combination of greater use of best practices, a focus on eliminating process bottlenecks, spreading out workloads more evenly over the month, and process improvements using technology solutions, could go a long way to achieving efficiency gains.
+Hackett Group’s research also suggests that the combination of greater use of best practices, a focus on eliminating process bottlenecks, spreading out workloads more evenly over the month and process improvements using technology solutions, could go a long way to achieving efficiency gains.
 The research states: “Putting all of these practices in place eliminates the focus on pure speed in the close, emphasizing instead a more efficient, productive and better experience for all stakeholders.”

 Balance sheet reconciliation is a prime target for automation.
-Ensuring your enterprise automation strategy includes a solution that can both address preparation steps, such as running reports and transforming data, as well as managing approvals and posting, is key to success.
+Ensuring your enterprise automation strategy includes a solution that can address preparation steps, such as running reports, transforming data and managing approvals and posting, is key to success.
 Many finance leaders leverage dedicated cloud financial close experts to establish best practices.
-Learn how Redwood’s professional services help achieve your transformation goals.